Leadership Principles and Building Resilient Teams with the McChrystal Group

 “You must never confuse faith that you will prevail in the end—which you can never afford to lose—with the discipline to confront the most brutal facts of your current reality, whatever they might be.” — Admiral James Stockdale.

-Promote focus: Focus must be balanced with flexibility.
+Focus must be balanced with flexibility.
 In times of crisis and transition, being too flexible is bad.
 You can’t be jumping around when you need to make tough decisions.
 In the fast-paced setting of a company that’s undergoing constant change, there is often a focus on the urgent at the expense of the important.
-It’s easy to get distracted with what’s happening now or what’s happening next, as you simply try to understand the problem in front of you.
+As you simply try to understand the problem in front of you, it’s easy to get distracted with what’s happening now or what’s happening next.
 Set tangible priorities on what needs to be done – strategy with no priorities is merely a wish list.

 The three characteristics of compelling communication are content, channel and cadence.
 These are good additions to the communication section of KDAlive.

 Content is knowing what to say, and McChrystal is a big advocate for BLUF: Bottom Line Up Front.
 Simplify the message and communicate the why.
-Say it 7 times (or 14 times in the virtual world) in order to ensure it’s heard.
+You have to say the message 7 times (or 14 times in the virtual world) to ensure others hear it.

 Channel is the most effective medium for distributing information.
 Leaders need to bend to people, not force them to their own side.
 From a generational standpoint, this means understanding that younger people use different channels of communication.

 Cadence is tone and delivery.
 Be authentic and vulnerable.
 Counterbalance emotions: when people are low, go high; when they’re high, go low.
-Truth above harmony – but with respect – because we won’t always be harmonious, whereas the truth must never be compromised.
+Truth above harmony – but with respect.
+I say this because we won’t always be harmonious.
+However, we must never compromise the truth.

 As a leader, here are some keys to creating a voicing up the environment: